-• with a partner, define the terms primary, secondary, tertiary, and quaternary sector, with an example of each from the local region.
-Several pairs of students may report their definition for a term to the class until all terms have been presented.
-The following chart may be use to arrive at a classroom definition.
+- The teacher may have students - in pairs, define the terms "primary", "secondary", "tertiary", and "quaternary" as they relate to economic sectors, with an example of each from the local region.
+Pairs of students may report their definition to the class until all terms have been presented.
+The following chart may be used to arrive at a classroom definition.